-- Domestic markets for recycled materials need to be strengthened in the United States.
+- Domestic markets for recycled materials need to be strengthened.
 Historically, some of the recycled materials generated in the United States have been exported internationally.
 However, changing international policies have limited the export of materials.
-There is also a need to better integrate recycled materials and end-of-life management into product and packaging designs.
-Improving communication among the different sectors of the recycling system is needed to strengthen the development of existing materials markets and to develop new innovative markets.
+We need to better integrate recycled materials and end-of-life management into product and packaging designs.
+We need to improve communication among the different sectors of the recycling system to strengthen existing materials markets and to develop new innovative markets.

-- Stakeholders across the recycling system agree that more consistent measurement methodologies are needed for measuring recycling system performance.
+- Entities across the recycling system agree that more consistent measurement methodologies are needed to measure recycling system performance.
 These more standardized metrics can then be used to create effective goals and track progress.

 EPA’s National Recycling Strategy identifies actions needed to address the challenges in the U.S. recycling system.
 The actions are for entities across the value chain -- including federal, state, tribal and local governments, private businesses, trade associations, and nonprofit organizations.
 In response to some of these challenges, EPA has developed several products to assist communities in improving their recycling programs.